 - Edit or delete the application

-Details on an application open a window with several tabs.
+You have easy access to application details in multiple tabs.
 The first tab contains generic information, name, description, developers.
-The second tab shows the URI’s for this application and the third tab required security information needed to access subscribed APIs on behalf of this application.
+The second tab shows the URI's for this application and the third tab shows the required security information needed to access subscribed APIs on behalf of this application.

 The functionality on this screen in regards to the individual applications is the same as that on "Partner applications".